nus-cs2113-AY2324S2/ip/README.md

-# Alice Chatbot User Guide
+# Alice Chatbot User guide

 Hello!
 Feel free to use this bot to track your tasks :D